temp3l/detect-string-format/README.md

 # detect-string-formats

-- Takes an Array of Strings and returns an array of formats when all strings match
+- Takes an Array of Strings as inputs
+- Gives an Arrray of Formats as output when ALL of the strings match a certain format
 - Uses AJV: https://github.com/epoberezkin/ajv

 ## installation